Lala341/CommunityMaximizationGraphs/README.md

 ## Repository Structure
-- `InfluenceMaximization/`: Contains the implementation code for influence macimization.
+- `InfluenceMaximization/`: Contains the implementation code for influence maximization.
 - `docs/`: Documentation related to the project, including research papers, reports, and presentation slides.

 ## Usage